 In recent years, employee advocacy has become tremendously important for businesses.
 It helps create a positive employer brand that can impress both your potential recruits and clients.
 But to effectively deploy employee advocates and harness the power of their voice for your company, you need a strong employee advocacy policy.
 Marketing and HR can collaborate to create an effective policy that lays out clear guidelines for employees and also enables them to share company updates with ease.

 For instance, you can create testimonial videos, ask employees to share their feedback on social media and review sites, and so on.
+The way to create authentic video content is by using an online video creator to produce engaging video content that showcases your products or services, introduces your team, or shares your brand's story with your audience.
 This authentic content can be used further to market your brand, gain trust, and credibility.

 Are You Ready to Bring Marketing and HR Together?